ARZZEZZAN/s21_matrix_cpp/README.md

 *-- We invited you to this party for a reason.
 The whole team is working on a new method of building shadows in a scene, and your department, in particular, has been appointed by John to implement a very fast and optimised library of all sorts of matrix transformations on which the entire mathematical logic of the algorithm will be based.
 Vectors and matrices, transpose and SRT conversions, and many other mathematical objects and operations that are used in computer graphics.*
 *For a correct and considered transition to the new method, we need a significant and impressive performance changes, and you will be in charge of it!
 Please remember that the whole work must be done in a modern OOP style to achieve maximum code quality!*

-*- Well, my team and I would be… um… happy to help you.*
+*- Well, I would be… um… happy to help you.*

 *-- Perfect!
 Who knows, maybe……..*